 Signing the petition below signifies your support, i.e. that you’ve ‘taken this pledge’ to: 1.
 Adopt first; 2.
 Not buy from breeder internet ads; 3.
 Not Buy from ANY breeder….”UNTIL “.
 (For the rationale and need to focus on ALL breeders, see the Dec.
-2, 2013 blog "Why Breeders Should Want Regulation" (go to www.standupfordogs.com and then go to the BLOGS section/tab; then look for this blog by title and by date).
+2, 2013 blog "Why Breeders Should Want Regulation" at https://www.tumblr.com/blog/standupfordogs ).

 The purpose of this initial petition is to focus widespread attention on indiscriminate backyard breeders (‘BYB’s’) as a major source of shelter intake, impoundment trauma and…all too often…“euthanasia”.

 While this petition is addressed non-specifically to "DOG LOVERS EVERYWHERE", U.S. recipients of petition signatures include the executive and upper management of four national humane organizations and the National Animal Control Association.

 Taking the following pledge and helping to spread it and the following web site addresses globally... via social networking and email... is a critically important step in stopping BYB’s.
 To comprehend the potential reach and power of this ‘mere’ pledge (especially the THIRD element of the pledge), see NOTES 1 and 2 following the petition (“pledge”) below.